 China became a Party to the WHO Framework Convention on Tobacco Control on January 9, 2006.

-Tobacco Packaging and Labeling: Required warnings are text-only, use small type, and cover at most 30 percent of the pack.
-Tobacco companies are allowed to design their own warning labels as long as they meet the minimum requirements set by the State Tobacco Monopoly Administration.
-Misleading terms such as "light" and "low tar" are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, number, and symbols) is not prohibited.
+Required warnings are text-only, use small type, and must cover no less than 35 percent of the front and back surfaces of cigarette packaging.
+Misleading terms such as "light" and "low tar" are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not prohibited.

 Several laws and regulations set forth China’s smoke free policies.
 These laws and regulations were issued by a variety of agencies and place restrictions on smoking in a broad range of public places.
-Such promulgations include: (1) Ministry of Health Rules on the Implementation of Public Places Sanitation Administration Regulations; (2) Law on the Protection of Minors (prohibiting smoking in places where minors gather, such as schools, dormitories, etc.); (3) Rules on the Prohibition of Smoking in Public Transport and Waiting Rooms (issued jointly by six agencies); (4) Civil Aviation Administration Rules on the Prohibition of Smoking in Civil Airports and Civil Aircraft; and (5) State Council Regulations on the Administration of Business Premises for Internet Access Services (banning smoking in internet cafes and public computer lounges).
+Such promulgations include: (1) Ministry of Health Rules on the Implementation of Public Places Sanitation Administration Regulations; (2) Law on the Protection of Minors (prohibiting smoking in schools, kindergartens, and other public places where minors gather); (3) Rules on the Prohibition of Smoking in Public Transport and Waiting Rooms (issued jointly by six agencies); (4) Civil Aviation Administration Rules on the Prohibition of Smoking in Civil Airports and Civil Aircraft; and (5) State Council Regulations on the Administration of Business Premises for Internet Access Services (banning smoking in internet cafes and public computer lounges).

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.